 It is time to renew and revive the goal of earning an IAAO designation!
 The Candidates Club Officers, including current president, Harry Smith, are ready to push you.
 Great job on that video Harry!
 I’m ready to push you, and probably join you for another designation myself.

 Please read the challenge Wake County Tax Administrator, Marcus Kinrade, gave to his staff.
 He challenged them to earn their designation and help Our State win the 2019 Virginia Cup.
 I think that plan is right on target and I hope other assessors will follow Marcus’ lead.
 Will you?
 The candidates club website is updated, the officers and members are ready to work with you to earn your designation.
 There has been recent excitement in our discussions.
 Let’s be a part of winning the 2019 Virginia Cup!
-Here are upcoming courses in North Carolina and if you act now, you may be still able to still get into these courses in Virginia.
+Here are upcoming courses in North Carolina.

 Share your own designation story below, ask a question, or just let everyone know that you’re ready for the challenge that may very well define the rest of your career!